symfony/symfony-docs/messenger.rst

     The Beanstalkd transport was introduced in Symfony 5.2.

-The Beanstalkd transports sends messages directly to a Beanstalkd work queue.
+The Beanstalkd transport sends messages directly to a Beanstalkd work queue.
 Install it by running:

 .. code-block:: terminal